maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

 It would also be nice to be able to empty the phantom with a valve after the experiment.

-An humidity sensor would be interesting to add, especially in the strain gauge encapsulation.
+A humidity sensor would be interesting to add, especially in the strain gauge encapsulation.